-White tea comes from the same plant as black and green teas.
+White tea comes from the same plant as black and green tea.
 But white tea leaves and buds are picked earlier on in their lifecycle.
 And they aren’t as processed as green teas and black teas.
 White tea contains caffeine, although the amount can vary depending on the type of white tea and the brewing method used.

 The best part is, it’s easy to brew.
 Make it hot or iced.
 Brew loose leaf or with tea bags — the choice is yours.
 And we’ve put together this guide to help you dive even deeper into the world of white tea.
 Here’s what you’ll learn inside: